 No. There are no tuition costs for the programme.

-What kind of scholarships or funding opportunities are available?
+What kind of stipends or funding opportunities are available?

 What kind of doctoral degree will I receive from the Hertie School?